open-feature/ruby-sdk-contrib/providers/openfeature-go-feature-flag-provider/README.md

 This repository contains the official Ruby OpenFeature provider for accessing your feature flags with [GO Feature Flag](https://gofeatureflag.org).

-In conjuction with the [OpenFeature SDK](https://openfeature.dev/docs/reference/concepts/provider) you will be able to evaluate your feature flags in your Ruby applications.
+In conjunction with the [OpenFeature SDK](https://openfeature.dev/docs/reference/concepts/provider) you will be able to evaluate your feature flags in your Ruby applications.

 For documentation related to flags management in GO Feature Flag,